 With a concierge Minimum Viable Product, you inform the users that they are using an MVP and not a true product.
 They know that you are doing the manual work, but they believe that the service or product they are testing is for selected customers only.

 The concierge test is a prettily dressed Wizard of Oz and a valuable MVP testing technique.
-One of the success stories belongs to Rent the Runway, which, before investing into their online dress rental business, provided their service to college students who were allowed to try on any dress before they rented it, which validated their business concept.
+One of the success stories belongs to Rent the Runway, which, before investing in their online dress rental business, provided their service to college students who were allowed to try on any dress before they rented it, which validated their business concept.

 Be Ready to Learn

 Don’t be shocked if you’ve created a landing page for your MVP and asked 50 friends to come and sign up and none of them did.
 Don’t be shocked if 3 out of 1,000 moms of toddlers said yes to your invitation to join mothersoftoddlers.com.

 Don’t be shocked and don’t be deterred in your way.
 You need to start learning and see what you can change about your product.
 Observe the customer at work.
 Understand your customers until the customer treats you like they would treat another customer.

 After you test your MVP, you need to present your potential clients with the true product, and you will not present them with the true product to have them pay for it, but you will present them with the true product to have them give you their honest feedback.